 Themes and the Social Context

-A subgenre of dancehall, Shatta was born in a context of impoverishment and decay, in which music was not only a hobby but, above all, a tool to detach and withdraw the mind from the harshness of the surrounding social, political and economic context.
+Subgenre of dancehall, Shatta was born in a context of impoverishment and decay, in which music was not only a hobby but, above all, a tool to detach and withdraw the mind from the harshness of the surrounding social, political and economic context.
 In fact, as with many other underground genres, Shatta was first born on the street and for the street.
-Rising from the lower divisions of society, the genre naturally embraced the essence of local life, notoriously discussing unapologetically and ruthlessly social issues and struggles, as well as the sense of love, resilience and community that sparkle from local living conditions.
+Rising from the lower divisions of society, the genre naturally embraced the essence of local life, notoriously unapologetically and ruthlessly discussing social issues and struggles, as well as the sense of love, resilience and community that sparked from local living conditions.

 As the genre made itself a name, more and more people found their own lives represented in the sound and themes narrated in Shatta.
-Encapsulated in these notes was the beginning of a subgenre ready to catch the local and international community by storm.
+Encapsulated within its notes was the beginning of a subgenre ready to catch the local and international community by storm.

 From the Antilles to France

-From the small islands of the Caribbean, Shatta immediately gained popularity—and not only in the European continent.
-French-speaking countries soon started embracing the new genre, vibing on the tropical sound that felt so remote to many on the mainland.
-In particular, the genre received special attention and appreciation in France itself, where it soon went from a rising sub-genre to the main sound at nightclubs.
+Originating in the small islands of the Caribbean, Shatta immediately gained popularity—and not only across the European continent.
+French-speaking countries soon started embracing the new genre, vibing on the new, exotic sound.
+The genre, however, received special attention and appreciation in France, where it soon evolved from an emerging subgenre to the main soundtrack of local nightlife.

-Shatta in Nightclubs: From Day-to-Day Life to Nightclubs
+Shatta in Nightclubs: From Day-to-Day Life to the Dance Floor

-One of the main merits for which Shatta has approached the European continent so quickly is sure to be attributed to the internet and social media, widely used by young audiences that today represent the largest percentage of listeners of the genre.
-In a span of months, France became aware of the existence of this sound, and young partygoers didn’t wait to hear it twice to require the sound in their favorite clubs.
-From Paris to Nice, from Lyon to Bordeaux, the genre became an immediate hit one just can’t resist loving!
+One of the key factor behind Shatta’s quick rise in Europe was the role of the internet and social media, which are widely used by the young audiences that today represent the genre’s largest fanbase.
+Within months, France became aware of this vibrant sound, and it wasn’t long before partygoers demanded it in their favorite clubs.
+From Paris to Nice, from Lyon to Bordeaux, the genre became an immediate sensation no one could resist!

-Aya Nakamura: When Shatta Makes it to the US
+Aya Nakamura: When Shatta Made it to the US

-Is the sound of the genre somewhat familiar to you?
-There is a reason for that, or better, a name: Aya Nakamura.
+Does the genre sound familiar to you?
+There is a reason for that – or rather, a name: Aya Nakamura.

 Aya Danioko was born in the Malian capital of Bamako into a family of griots (storytellers).
 Her family settled in the Parisian suburb of Aulnay-sous-Bois, where she grew up and started her music career in 2014 with the Facebook release of her first “Karma.”